Introducing the Teach Edge Question Generator

 - Review and tweak (quick edits if needed)

-- Two clicks → load straight into your Teach Edge Dashboard
+- Load the task straight into your Teach Edge Dashboard

-- From the Dashboard, it's ready to assign to your class
+- From the Dashboard, it is ready to assign to your class

 - Students complete it, and Teach Edge can then mark and provide editable feedback in your normal workflow